 Section 58-64A-105(12) prohibits the escrow agent from being a related party, lender, or fiduciary for any lender or bondholder unless expressly approved by the Commissioner.
 Approval authority rests on the Commissioner’s determination that the arrangement does not compromise the independence, availability, control, or safety of escrowed resident funds and that the agreement otherwise complies with §§ 58-64A-100 through 58-64A-140.

 The Department recognizes that, in commercial lending and bond financing transactions, it is common industry practice for lenders or affiliated financial institutions to require or request that borrowers maintain deposit, treasury management, lockbox, escrow, or other banking relationships with the lending institution or an affiliated institution.
 In many cases, the availability of financing, the pricing of financing, or other material loan terms may be conditioned upon the establishment of such banking relationships.
 The Department further recognizes that such arrangements are often operationally efficient and customary in commercial lending and institutional finance transactions.
+The Department also recognizes that integrated banking relationships may provide economic or operational benefits to a provider when evaluated as a whole.
+The existence of bundled or linked services will not, by itself, weigh against approval, provided that the arrangement remains commercially reasonable and does not compromise the statutory protections applicable to resident escrow funds.

 The purpose of § 58-64A-105(12) is not to prohibit ordinary commercial banking relationships or customary lender-required or lender-directed account structures.
 Rather, the purpose of the statute is to ensure that, when a lender, related party, or fiduciary also serves as escrow agent for resident deposits, the arrangement contains sufficient legal, operational, and structural protections to preserve the independence, segregation, and resident-protection purposes of the escrow account required under Article 64A.